m4rs-mt/ILGPU/Docs/Tutorial_01.md

 * imports: using ILGPU.Cuda; using ILGPU.Runtime;
 * basic constructing: Accelerator accelerator = context.CreateCudaAccelerator(0);

-The parameter of CreateCudaAccelerator denotes which gpu will be used in the case of multi-gpu system.
+The parameter of CreateCudaAccelerator denotes which gpu will be used in the case of a multi-gpu system.

-If you have one or more Nvida GPU's that are supported this is the accelerator for you.
+If you have one or more Nvida GPUs that are supported, this is the accelerator for you.
 What is supported is a complex question, but in general anything GTX 680 or newer should work.
 Some features require newer cards.
 Feature support should<sup>0</sup> match CUDA.